michaelnetbiz/soup-heads/content/reviews/rasam-soup/index.md

 ## The Rating

-A challenging, insufficiently rewarding soup experience.
-Two stars out of five.
+A challenging, insufficiently rewarding experience of soup in itself, but the healthy portions and the good-will generating from soup certainly gives cause for pause!
+Five stars.

 ## Vendor